 …waking finally after being spewed out of hell to someone sticking something sharp in his arm why shouldn’t he attack when they tortured it didn’t matter if they’re the enemy or a doctor or teeth touching flesh if you can you strike back if you can’t you take it but if you can you lash out lash out lash out.

 Michael turns the knife ninety degrees, blade up, and jerks.
 The man’s nose splits like tearing bread blood juts in hot streams.
 His hands fly to his face and he staggers back.
 Michael guns his engine and fucks off.

 The road slides beneath him like a molten sky.
 He passes cars that get in the way, on whatever side’s convenient.
 One hand still clutches the knife though instinct has twirled it closed.
 Blood cakes on his hand his heart is on fire alive warm with that salty miasma of violence.
 This is how they taught him right from the beginning it’s survival of the cruellest no one ever gets a second shot hit first and hit hard and never let them catch your blind side.

 Then he stops, stops suddenly a thought tearing through him.

-He’d done the guy in broad daylight with about a thousand witnesses.
+He’d cut the guy in broad daylight with about a thousand witnesses.
 That was crazy it was irrational you never did anything if there were people watching.
 Hadn’t they taught him that in the jungle?
 You could torture people have as much ass as you wanted only never be seen Peter didn’t allow it and you never did anything Peter didn’t allow.

 He’d done it like that because he knew he wouldn’t get caught.
 No one would catch him not after tonight.
 He’d be dead.